 High School Diploma or Equivalent: A high school diploma or GED is preferable in the stonemasonry field, but this is not mandatory in order to start this career.
 Basic knowledge in subjects like math and technical drawing is helpful.

-Technical or Vocational Schools: These institutions offer specialized training in stonemasonry.
+Technical or Vocational Schools: These institutions offer specialized training to become a stonemason.
 Programs often include both classroom instruction and hands-on training.
 Subjects covered will include stone cutting, mortar selection, blueprint reading, and safety procedures.

-Certifications: Certain certifications from recognized trade organizations can be advantageous.
+Certifications: Certain certifications to become a stonemason from recognized trade organizations can be advantageous.
 These certifications can demonstrate a mason’s skill and commitment to the trade (which will be specified in a table below).

-Hands-On Experience: Apprenticeships are a key component of training for stonemasons.
+Hands-On Experience: A stone mason apprenticeship is a key component of training to become a stonemason.
 They typically combine on-the-job training with classroom instruction.
-An apprentice will work under the supervision of experienced masons.
+An apprentice will work under the supervision of experienced masons, gaining practical skills that are essential for blue-collar jobs.

 Networking and Employment Opportunities: Apprenticeships often lead to employment opportunities.
 They also provide networking opportunities within the trade.